Chibuzothon/INST-377-Final-Project-/README.md

 2. Start the frontend development server: `npm start` (in the frontend directory).

+## How to Run tests for software:

 ### API Documentation

-- **GET /api/pilot**: Retrieves all pilot entries from the database.
+- **GET /api/pilots**: Retrieves all pilot entries from the database.

 - **POST /api/pilot**: Saves new pilot entry to the database.